Verasity Video Rewarded Player Now Integrates with Vimeo

 VRA can be staked for 36 percent annual interest at https://verawallet.tv.

-Check the price of VRA token at CoinMarketCap.
+Check the price of VRA token at CoinCodex and CryptoCompare.
 Join our Telegram chat at https://t.me/verasitychat.

 Follow Us: